Table of Contents

 unexpected server exit.
 You can verify this easily by looking

-for a recent restarted mysqld
+for a recent restarted mysqld message in the

 error log.
 If there is such a message, it is likely that table